 Our CAMHS Peer Support Workers are people who have lived experience, either personally or as a carer, of mental health challenges and who use these experiences to help others on their recovery journey.
 One of their key objectives is to support young people who will be moving on from CAMHS into adult mental health services.

-Psychological Wellbeing Practitioners (PWP)
+Children’s Wellbeing Practitioners (CWP)

 Our children and young people’s PWPs deliver high-quality; brief outcome focused evidence-based interventions for children and young people experiencing mild to moderate mental health difficulties.